ionic-team/ionic-framework/core/src/components/datetime/readme.md

 ### Assigning Date Values

-Date values need to be a valid ISO-8601 string when assigning to `ion-datetime`.
+`ion-datetime` does not manipulate or read timezones.
+Developers will need to pass in a valid ISO-8601 string that is already configured for the user's timezone when assigning a value.
+If no value is provided, `ion-datetime` will default to the time specified on the user's machine (which will already be in the user's timezone).
 We recommend using [date-fns](https://date-fns.org) to format the date to ISO-8601.

 ```typescript
 import { formatISO } from 'date-fns';